apache/cloudstack-cloudmonkey/README-MODIFICATION-INSTRUCTIONS.md

     git pull upstream master

 This will create some conflicts which will require manual edits, then 'git commit' these edits in the branch.
 Also edit `README.md` to change the Cloudmonkey version number.

+    git commit -a -m "Modified Cloudmonkey v5.3.1 for Interoute"

 Push the new branch to github.com:

     git push origin interoute_mod_531_regions

-At this point, download the modified branch into a 'virtualenv' and test it.
+At this point, download the modified branch into a 'virtualenv' and test it:

+    git clone -b interoute_mod_531_regions https://github.com/Interoute/cloudmonkey-interoute.git

 If testing is OK, go ahead and merge the new branch into the `cloudmonkey-interoute` master branch:

     git checkout master